toptal/gitignore/README.md

 3. Stack

 	A `.stack` is a file that allows for the creation of code stacks (LAMP, MEAN, React Native).
-In todays development environment a `.gitignore` file is usually comprised of multiple technologes.
+In today's development environment a `.gitignore` file is usually comprised of multiple technologies.
 A stack creates an elegant way to keep the stack up to date with child dependencies.

 	<p align="center">
 		<img src="https://cdn.rawgit.com/dvcs/gitignore/master/.github/stack.svg" />